 You are responsible for your evaluation.
-Students who fail to submit review materials by the deadline may be given a progress rating of "unsatisfactory."
-Annual evaluations are due the fourth Friday of January; semi-annual evaluations are due the fourth Friday of May.
+Students who fail to submit review materials by the deadline may be given

 Your responsibility for the annual evaluation (of fall semester) is as follows:

 - Complete AR2, Annual Evaluation Student Information Form.
 This form must be type written using Adobe.

 - Print and sign AR2.

 - Print an updated vita.

 - Print a current progress report from AIM.

 - Submit AR2, your vita, and your progress report to the graduate program manager.

 - Fill out the top portion of AR1, Annual Evaluation Faculty Review Form.

 - Print AR1 and deliver it to your advisor.